polaris-hub/polaris/docs/quickstart.md

 One dataset can therefore be associated with multiple benchmarks.

 ## Login
-To interact with the [Polaris Hub](https://polarishub.io/) from the client, you must first authenticate yourself.
+To submit or upload artifacts to the [Polaris Hub](https://polarishub.io/) from the client, you must first authenticate yourself.
 If you don't have an account yet, you can create one [here](https://polarishub.io/sign-up).

 You can do this via the following command in your terminal: